saivaai/webhook-integration/README.md

 ## Service Level Agreement

-For daily_risk_report, Web hook will be fired once a day by 8:00a ET.
+For daily_risk_report, Web hook will be fired once a day by **8:00a Eastern Standard Time**.
 SLA is successful only if Web hook call is successful.

 ## Authentication